XeroAPI/xero-php-oauth2/CONTRIBUTING.md

 You can contribute by reporting bugs, suggesting enhancements, improving documentation i.e. [README](https://github.com/XeroAPI/xero-php-oauth2/blob/master/README.md) or submitting a pull request.

-Bugs and enhancements for version 3.x will be prioritized over 2.x.

 ## Reporting Bugs

 Bugs are tracked as issues in this repository.